Three Eagle Trail Foundation,

 Inc. is a non-profit, community based organization established to develop, construct and maintain a safe, family friendly, biking and walking transportation route connecting the Town of Three Lakes and the City of Eagle River.
 The Three Eagle Trail is supported, in concept, by the municipal entities of the Town of Three Lakes, the Town of Sugar Camp, the Town of Lincoln and the City of Eagle River.
 The trail is a central component of a larger plan for pedestrian trail development by both Oneida and Vilas Counties as adopted by their County Boards in cooperation with the North Central Wisconsin Regional Planning Commission.
 The plans call for connecting north woods communities with safe pedestrian transportation alternatives to vehicular highway travel.
-Future connections to the Three Eagle Trail include trails leading to Land O' Lakes and St Germain from Eagle River are being developed by the Great Headwaters Trails and the Vilas Area Silent Sports Association.
+Future connections to the Three Eagle Trail including trails leading to Land O' Lakes, Phelps and St Germain from Eagle River are being developed by the Great Headwaters Trails and the Vilas Area Silent Sports Association.
 Also, trails connecting Sugar Camp, Rhinelander and Monico to Three Lakes are being promoted by the Oneida County Biking and Walking Trails Council.